The Shipping Law Review: Competition and Regulatory Law

 iv Facilitation payments and failure to prevent bribery

 Facilitation payments are typically small, unofficial payments (sometimes called 'grease payments') made to secure or expedite a routine or necessary government action by a government official.
 In the maritime context, these might include gifts of cartons of cigarettes to pilots, cash given to inspectors to issue a certificate that holds are clean, and payments to officials to ensure that ships are called to berth in sequence, rather than being sent to the back of the queue.
-The UK authorities have repeatedly stressed that facilitation payments are bribes and are therefore illegal.
+The UK authorities have stressed repeatedly that facilitation payments are bribes and are therefore illegal.

 In assessing whether procedures are 'adequate', the courts will have regard to six guiding principles: